New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

 \subsubsection{Tensor \emph{full} Colombeau algebra and the embedding of distributions}

-The authors realized that diffeomorphism invariance can be achieved by adding some background structure defining how tensors transport from point to point, hence a transport operator.
-Colombeau $(m,n)$ rank tensors are then taken from the class of smooth maps ~~$C^{\infty}(\omega, q, A)$~~having values in ~$(T^{m}_{n})_{q}M$, ~~ where ~$\omega\in A_{0}(M)$, $q\in M$ ~and~ $A$~ is from the class of compactly supported transport operators.
-After defining how Lie derivative acts on such objects and the concept of the core of a transport operator, the authors define (in a slightly complicated analogy to the previous case) the moderate and the negligible tensor fields.
+The authors of reference \cite{CanTen} realized that diffeomorphism invariance can be achieved by adding some background structure defining how tensors transport from point to point, hence a transport operator.
+Colombeau $(m,n)$ rank tensors are then taken from the class of smooth maps ~~$C^{\infty}(\omega, q, B)$~~having values in ~$(T^{m}_{n})_{q}M$, ~~ where ~$\omega\in A^{0}(M)$, $q\in M$ ~and~ $B$~ is from the class of compactly supported transport operators.
+After defining how Lie derivative acts on such objects and the concept of the ``core'' of a transport operator, the authors of reference \cite{CanTen} define (in a slightly complicated analogy to the previous case) the moderate and the negligible tensor fields.
 Then by usual factorization they obtain the canonical version of the generalized tensor fields (for more details see \cite{CanTen}).
-The canonical embedding of tensorial distributions is the following:
+The canonical embedding of tensorial distributions is the following: The smooth tensorial objects are embedded as